madebits/madebits.github.io/r/nodejs-grunner.md

 ##Task Dependencies

 When you define a task (via `G.t`) you can pass optional task dependencies to be run before it as second argument.
-Dependencies can be one task as string, or a array of strings. *Nested* arrays are supported and have special meaning.
+Dependencies can be a task name as string, or a array of task name strings. *Nested* arrays are supported and have special meaning.

 * `G.t('t1')` - no dependencies.
 * `G.t('t2', 't1')` - `t1` will be run before `t2`.